Slow the progression of your child’s nearsightedness.

 Besides causing blurry vision and the need for thick glasses, myopia can have serious ocular health consequences.

-The Virginia Eyecare Center approach to CONTROLLING Myopia
+Learn how Virginia Eyecare Center approaches to Myopia Control